Order of Addition in Mixture-Amount Experiments: Introduction

-This study focuses on the order in which the mixture proportions \( x_1, x_2, \dots, x_m \) or component amounts \( a_1, a_2, \dots, a_m \) are added in each blend.
-We assume that the blends add the \( m \) components individually.
+\answer{A further extension of this approach is the mixture-amount experiment, where the component proportions and the total quantity of the mixture are varied to study their combined effects on the response.
+This is particularly relevant in drug development, where different dosages may be required for varying patient populations.
+For instance, the impact of changing the mixture component proportions and the total amount of the mixture on the response is measured by fitting a mixture-amount model to the design.} This study focuses on the order in which the mixture proportions \( x_1, x_2, \dots, x_m \) or each component amount \( a_1, a_2, \dots, a_m \) are added in each blend.
+We assume that the blends individually add the \( m \) components.
 Consequently, there are \( m! \) possible sequences of these proportions or amounts to investigate.
 This scenario is referred to as the order-of-addition (OofA) problem in a mixture-amount experiment.
 The response variable $y$ depends on the order in which the component's proportions or amounts are added in a composition and the interaction effect between the order and component proportions or amounts.
 In general, there are many scientific applications where the order of addition of the component proportions or amounts in a mixture blend affects the response.

-Many physical phenomena observed in science and engineering are influenced by the order in which $m$ components or materials are added.
-Perhaps the first famous OofA experiment was performed by \citet{fisher1971design} that of tasting tea by a lady who said that she could differentiate whether tea or milk was first added to her cup.
+For instance, physical phenomena observed in science and engineering are influenced by the order in which $m$ components or materials are added.
+The first famous OofA experiment was conducted by \cite{fisher1971design}, which involved a lady who claimed to be able to differentiate whether tea or milk was added first to her cup.
 The experiment consisted of four replications of each tea order $\rightarrow$ milk and milk $\rightarrow$ tea.
-The OofA experiments have found wide application also in bio-chemistry \citep{shinohara1998stimulation}, nutritional science \citep{karim2000effects}, bio-engineering \citep{chandrasekaran2006substrate}, chemical experiments \citep{jiang2014sequential}, combinatorial drug therapy \citep{ding2015optimized}, and many others.
+On the other hand, OofA experiments have also found wide application in biochemistry \citep{shinohara1998stimulation}, nutritional science \citep{karim2000effects}, bioengineering \citep{chandrasekaran2006substrate}, chemical experiments \citep{jiang2014sequential}, combinatorial drug therapy \citep{ding2015optimized}, and many others.

-Limited literature exists on Order-of-Addition (OofA) mixture experiments.
-Rios and Lin (2022) explored OofA mixture experiments and derived designs that account for interactions between the order of addition and mixture proportions.
-However, no prior research has addressed OofA mixture-amount experiments or their design construction.
-In our study, we develop designs that vary both the order of addition and the total mixture amount.
-These designs enable us to observe response changes for specific permutations of addition orders and total mixture amounts.